gerassimos/dgs19/docs/D_S01_L01_About_the_course.md

 - Tag images and push them to Docker Hub
 - Use Docker Compose to deploy Microservices
 - Explore the Most Common Use Cases for Docker
-- Understand what is container orchestration
+- Understand what is container orchestration solution

 ---
 ## Prerequisites: